ONW Forensics Invitational NIETOC

 Debate Experience: 4 years at Parsons High School (Kansas).
 Debated at champ level (a.k.a. varsity or DCI division), won medals and trophies, won a lot more rounds than lost.
 Qualified to NFL nationals in forensics.
 Was member of numerous state champion teams in debate and forensics, and was quarterfinalist at nationals in expository.
 I attended camp at Emporia State University and Fort Hays State University and was coached by NFL hall of fame coaches and CEDA national champions.

-Have helped with camps at Kansas State University and The University of Kansas, and have assistant coached and sponsored for high school teams for coaches that I am friends with, including coaching two cx teams at NFL nationals in Kansas City in 2010 and 1st place finishes at 321A 2-speaker state in 2011, 2012, 2013, and 1st place at 4A 4-speaker state in 2016, and closing out 4A 2-speaker state in 2019.
+Have helped with camps at Kansas State University and The University of Kansas, and have assistant coached and sponsored for high school teams for coaches that I am friends with, including coaching two cx teams at NSDA nationals in Kansas City in 2010, a cx team at NSDA nationals in Florida in 2018, and 1st place finishes at 321A 2-speaker state in 2011, 2012, 2013, and 1st place at 4A 4-speaker state in 2016, 2nd place finish in 4A 2-speaker state in 2018 and closing out 4A 2-speaker state in 2019.
 I now help with the Fort Scott High School team.
 My girlfriend is the assistant coach, and her sister is the head coach.

 Have judged at least one tournament in Kansas or Missouri every year since 1993, and have judged NFL nationals off and on since the late 90s whenever the tournament has been in the midwest, but recently have judged nationals almost every year including the most recent tournaments in Florida and Texas.

-Pet peeves that shouldn't even need to be said, but they happen so much that I feel obliged to actually put this in writing: It's ok to shake my hand and introduce yourself.
-Do not try to peek at the ballot during or after the round.
+Pet peeves that shouldn't even need to be said, but they happen so much that I feel obliged to actually put this in writing: It's ok to shake my hand and introduce yourself or thank me at the end of the round, but do not try to peek at the ballot during or after the round.
 Do not take up time by asking each individual person in the room if they are ready at the beginning of your speech - if the judge doesn't look ready, ask, but nobody cares if your partner is ready.
 Neg team: do not noisily pack up your stuff during the 2AR.
 Do not talk loudly to your partner during your opponents' speeches.
 Do not steal prep time.
 Do not stand next to the person speaking and impatiently await the evidence they're reading.
 Don't stand behind the person speaking and read over their shoulder.
 No oral prompting during speeches please.

+Arrive to the round on time.
+Do not dawdle getting ready for the round to begin.
+DO NOT MAKE THE TOURNAMENT RUN BEHIND.
 Be prepared: Bring a timer to the tournament.
 Have an extra PAPER copy of your case.
 Know how to correctly pronounce every word in your 1AC.
 Charge your laptop battery before the tournament.
 Bring flash drives.
 Bring extension cords.
 Use the restroom before the round.
-Be a polite and courteous professional.
+Be a responsible, respectful, and courteous professional.

 Likes: Organized (signposting, numbering, line-by-line), real-world, smart, clever, unique, efficient, strategic arguments which showcase the debater's individual thought process.
 Strategic use of cross x.
 Partners working together on an effective strategy.
 Emotion, energy, personality, originality, humor.
 Overviews, weighing of arguments, concise and intelligent explanations.
 Intros, conclusions.
 Every speech in open division should have an intro and a conclusion.
 NO "with this I can see nothing but an affirmative/negative ballot" IS NOT AN ACCEPTABLE CONCLUSION. (the Intro/Conclusion requirement applies more to open division and less so to champ division).
 If you're going to run long complicated arguments, it's best to explain them at the beginning and throughout rather than at the end so the judges aren't confused the entire time - the team that spends the least amount of time confusing the judges usually wins.